 After our long delayed day of travel from Chicago to Narita, we didn’t do much after our late evening arrival at the hotel beyond some minor unpacking and going to sleep.
 I don’t normally have a big problem with jet lag, but the nighttime arrival made it pretty easy to begin to adjust to the clock flipping time zone change.

 The lobby was a very modern and atypical lobby for a Hyatt Regency.
 The rooms were fine, but nothing too exciting.
-They have a very few larger rooms, but since the hotel was nearly full, we were not offered any type of upgrade.
+They have a very few larger rooms, but since the hotel was nearly full, we did not recieve any type of upgrade.
 The interior facing room we received is considered deluxe.
 I was willing to do a points/cash booking, but since this property is not eligible for Diamond Suite Upgrades, I didn’t bother.
 I had already re-qualified for Gold Passport Diamond status for 2016, so burning points seemed the most logical choice.

 Hyatt Regency Kyoto Deluxe King Room